HackYourFuture-CPH/corona-hack/README.md

 - **15:30 - 16:00** - [MVP](#mvp-minimal-viable-product)

 ### So what is my homework?
 The homework is to finish the [group handin](#group-handin).
 If you are already done with that on the Sunday, then continue working on the idea!
-Maybe adding user stories, improving the wireframes, implementing some functionality, its kind of up to you!
+Maybe adding user stories, improving the wireframes, implementing some functionality, its up to you!

 ### Introduction of team members
 Make a joined call with everyone from the group.
 You could do that just using the slack call functionality or you could set up a call in webex/zoom/whatever you as a group agree on